12 Traveller reviews from Holiday Watchdog

 "My daughters and I absolutely loved the Longchamps!
 We enjoyed two weeks of warm friendship, generous attention, and genuine caring from Mrs. Bakri and her staff.
 The accommodations are very comfortable and attractive, the little touches such as the lighting of candles in the hallways in the evening add to the ambience.
 Free access to the internet is more than a pleasant surprise.
 And I cannot think of a more relaxing place in Cairo than the large balcony overlooking the neighborhood.
 Even as we left for excursions from our hotel, upon our return we were received as though we were the only ones there.
 I know that the Longchamps rates #2 in Tripadvisor among 82 hotels in Cairo.
 My daughters and I want to rate the Longchamps #1.
 We give the Longchamps, our home away from home, the highest accolades!
 Robert Badra, Rachal and Danielle"

 - Travel date: 9th January 2007

 We love the Longchamps

+"The Longchamps, Cairo, Egypt.
+My wife and I are teaching in Alexandria at an international school.
+We travel to Cairo frequently and have stayed at The Longchamps on several occasions.
+Every visit has been a treat!
+The owner, Hebba, is meticulous in keeping the hotel clean, and attends to the needs of guests.
+The staff is efficient and always courteous.
+The breakfast is excellent.
+And - we love the free internet service the hotel provides.
 The hotel is located in a quiet area of Zamalek, which has a great variety of interesting shops, although they may be hard to find in the maze of streets.
 This is where Hebba is wonderful in assisting travelers as they try to find their way around Cairo.
 The Longchamps may not have all the extras of larger hotels, but the price and personal attention make this a special place to stay in Cairo.
 Sandy M, Alexandria, Egypt"

 - Travel date: 7th January 2007